hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-07-10-cloudComputing.md

 Key files have been generated, but will not be visible on your file system until you instruct you OS to show all files using this command

-{% highlight bash %}
-defaults write com.apple.finder AppleShowAllFiles YES
-{% endhighlight %}

-Note: you'll need to restart the finder to see these changes take effect